parasailteam/coconet-experiments/README.md

 * `pytorch` directory contains modified PyTorch to be used by BERT and Megatron-LM.
 * `pytorch/third_party/nccl/nccl` contains NCCL modified with scattered tensors implementation for Data Parallel Training and overlapping implementation for Model and Pipeline Parallel Inference.
 * `BERT` contains NVIDIA BERT integrated with CoCoNet's scattered tensors implementation of Adam and LAMB.
-* `model-parallel-Megatron-LM` contains Megatron-LM integrated with CoCoNet's optimized Model Parallel Inference.
+* `Megatron-LM` contains Megatron-LM integrated with CoCoNet's optimized Model Parallel Inference.

 # Installation